 - Communication with a team and project stakeholders, e.g., "How would you resolve an issue with a software developer who disagrees with your test results?"

 To test practical skills, our experienced interviewers prepare screenshots, web pages, or functional requirements.
 These materials help us model a hypothetical situation ("How would you test this functionality?"), in which an interviewee has to find existing bugs, create a bug report, etc.

-The practical task aims to test mandatory hard skills for QAs at EPAM Anywhere, namely:
+The practical task is a critical part of senior QA engineer interview questions and aims to test mandatory hard skills for QAs at EPAM Anywhere, namely: